 The Georgina Accessibility Staff Team (GAST)

-The Accessibility Staff Team (GAST) provides professional expertise and technical support to the municipality and to the GAAC.
-The GAST ensures interdepartmental cooperation and accountability to collaborative advance accessibility initiatives and solutions.
-Representatives from Town of Georgina departments
+The Accessibility Staff Team (GAST) provides professional expertise and technical support to the Town and the GAAC.
+GAST ensures interdepartmental cooperation and accountability in advancing accessibility initiatives.

-- determine appropriate work plans for their area of responsibility; and,
+- Develop work plans for their areas of responsibility

-The GAST meets monthly, up to 10 times annually, to discuss/resolve accessibility issues and to provide updated information on the Town’s various accessibility facilities, programs, services and initiatives.
+The team meets monthly, up to 10 times a year, to discuss accessibility issues and provide updates on the Town’s facilities, programs, services and initiatives.

-During the development of the new Five-year Accessibility Plan (2023-2027), GAST will review all legislative requirements of the AODA and the accessibility standards developed under the AODA.
-In consultation with other staff in their area of responsibility, GSAT members will continue to develop action plans to meet or exceed those legislative requirements.
+During the development of the Five-Year Accessibility Plan (2023–2027), GAST reviewed all AODA legislative requirements and accessibility standards.
+Members worked with other staff to develop action plans to meet or exceed these requirements.

 - Accessibility Advisor